[Tolen Ren's memory]

 JANEWAY: With Kim?
 Why?

-it will explain not only why Lieutenant Paris has been accused of a
+will explain not only why Lieutenant Paris has been accused of a murder

-MINISTER KRAY [on monitor]: We are not a barbaric people, Captain.
+KRAY [on monitor]: We are not a barbaric people, Captain.
+This was

-This was meant as punishment, not torture.
-I see no alternative but to
+meant as punishment, not torture.
+I see no alternative but to remove

-BANEAN DOCTOR [on monitor]: There is no legal precedent, of course,
+DOCTOR [on monitor]: There is no legal precedent, of course, but we can

-MINISTER KRAY [on monitor]: I cannot assure you'll find an
+KRAY [on monitor]: I cannot assure you'll find an alternative sentence

 JANEWAY: We're still committed to proving his innocence, Minister.

-MINISTER KRAY [on monitor]: When do you intend to return him to our
+KRAY [on monitor]: When do you intend to return him to our custody?

 JANEWAY: Due to the nature of his condition, we're concerned that our